simonwardjones/simonwardjones.co.uk/content/posts/decision_trees.md

 There are different ways to define the `impurity` but one of the most common is `gini impurity`.
 The gini impurity of a leaf is equal to the probability that two randomly selected training examples from the leaf have different results.

 The diagram below helps to visualise the gini impurity.
 The group of hexagons represents a leaf in the decision tree.
-Each hexagon represents a students result where blue is a pass and red is a fail.
+Each hexagon represents a student's result where blue is a pass and red is a fail.
 They all start off blue but you can click the hexagons to change them to red and see the impact on the impurity value shown below.
 The two sliders allow you to change the size of the hexagons and how many there are.
 You can see when all the hexagons are blue, the impurity is 0.

 {{< gini >}}